Rocky Mountain elk

 The Rocky Mountain elk (Cervus canadensis nelsoni) is a subspecies of elk found in the Rocky Mountains and adjacent ranges of Western North America.

+Description

+The Rocky Mountain Elks are the second largest animals in the elk subfamily, behind the Roosevelt elk native to the Pacific Northwest.
+From there the elk ranges from 500-750 pounds, depending on male or female.
+Male's length is about 2.4 meters (8 feet) and the females length is 2 meters (6.5 feet).
+Male's height is about 1.5 meters (5 feet) and females is about 1.3 meters (4.5 feet).
+They tend to be larger in size and have a brown coloration.
+The coloration of the Rocky Mountain elk is due to their lighter colored rumps, referred to as "white rumps".
+These "white rumps" were named by the Shawnee granting the name "Wapiti" to the elks.
+During the summer, the elk develop a lights more auburn colored coat.
+Overall, the Rocky Mountain elk displays a dark head color paired with a lighter body color.

 Habitat

 The winter ranges are most common in open forests and floodplain marshes in the lower elevations.
-In the summer it migrates to the subalpine forests and alpine basins.
-Elk have a diverse habitat range that they can reside in but are most often found in forest and forest edge habitat and in mountain regions they often stay in higher elevations during warmer months and migrate down lower in the winter.
+In the summer they migrate to the subalpine forests and alpine basins.
+Elk have a diverse habitat range, but are most often found in forest and forest edge habitat and in mountain regions they often stay in higher elevations during warmer months and migrate down lower in the winter.
 They may even come down the mountain and leave the forest into some grassland for part of the day but head back into the timber in the evening.

 Effects of climate change

 Climate change/warming can keep elk in their higher elevation habitats for longer into the winter than normal.
 Climate changes such as warming have in some cases even increased the seasonal range of elk in the winter.
 For example, in Yellowstone the climate warming has kept the snow at a lower level than in the past and has given the elk the ability to populate higher ranges than before.
 The lack of snow in Yellowstone has also given the elk an advantage over the wolves in their predator prey relationship because wolves rely on deep snow to hunt elk in winter ranges of Yellowstone.
 The total wild population is about one million individuals.